tudelft3d/Solar3Dcity/README.md

 + reads the CityGML file and extracts the roof surfaces for each building
 + computes the tilt, area, and orientation for each roof surface
-+ estimates the yearly solar irradiance thanks to the [solpy](https://github.com/nrcharles/solpy) library and EPW weather data (thanks to the [caelum](https://github.com/nrcharles/caelum) library)
++ estimates the yearly solar irradiation thanks to the [solpy](https://github.com/nrcharles/solpy) library and EPW weather data (thanks to the [caelum](https://github.com/nrcharles/caelum) library)
 + writes the data back in the CityGML file

 It is important to note the following: